Brlaney/words/md/words/surgeons.md

 **Audio Reference:** N/A

 ## Definitions:
-- {bc}operative treatment of diseased trees especially for control of decay
+- **:** operative treatment of diseased trees especially for control of decay

 ## Short Definitions:
 - operative treatment of diseased trees especially for control of decay; broadly : practices forming part of the professional care of specimen or shade trees